-We understand that you are very busy during these trying and unprecedented times.
-Governor Murphy's Administration has taken strong action during this public health emergency.
-Executive Order 103 declared a State of Emergency and a Public Health Emergency, Executive Order 104 announced aggressive social distancing measures, and Executive Order 107 directs all New Jersey residents to stay at home until further notice.
-On March 20, 2020 Governor Murphy signed P.L.2020, c.11., which states that "a public body providing only electronic notice of a meeting pursuant to this subsection shall limit public business discussed or effectuated thereat to matters necessary for the continuing operation of government and which relate to the applicable emergency declaration."
+The people of New Jersey are facing trying and unprecedented times.
+Governor Murphy has taken strong action and declared a State of Emergency.
+All residents in New Jersey have been directed to stay at home under Executive Order 107, and P.L.2020, c.11., which was signed into law on March 20, 2020, states that "a public body providing only electronic notice of a meeting pursuant to this subsection shall limit public business discussed or effectuated thereat to matters necessary for the continuing operation of government and which relate to the applicable emergency declaration."

-Despite these measures, the City of Lambertville is trying to use the coronavirus emergency to push through controversial projects, including a development project in an environmentally sensitive area.
+We are concerned because the City of Lambertville is trying to opportunistically use the coronavirus health emergency as cover to push through controversial projects, including a development project in an environmentally sensitive area.
 This is in direct violation of P.L.2020, c.1.1. because this project is not related to keeping the government running or addressing the public health emergency.
-They need to be held accountable for their actions and must not be allowed to move forward until the coronavirus crisis is over.
+This also goes against the guidance of the Department of Community Affairs.
+Therefore, it should not be allowed to move forward until the coronavirus crisis is over.